MMACS11DC1-2025/class-exercises-Serene-ee/4.4/main.md

 import turtle
 t = turtle.Turtle()

+# draw the graphics out more efficiently
 t.speed(10)

+# print the brief explanation of  how this code is going to do
 start = input("Hi user, I am a shell DIY bot, in this python, you will be able to create your custom shell!
 Enter 'start' to get started!").lower().strip()

+# draw the 'shell'(sprial)
 if start == "start":
     for i in range(70):
         t.forward(5+i)